 - they're caught with a gun.

-It can happen in numerous ways where you can't realistically assert the defense that you weren't the person that committed the robbery.
+It can happen in numerous ways where you can't realistically assert the defense that you weren't the person who committed the robbery.

-But, you can say that it wasn't a robbery.
-Penal Code Section 487(c) PC is called grand theft person.
+But you can say that it wasn't a robbery.
+Penal Code Section 487(c) PC is called a grand theft person.
 That's where you're taking something away from an individual.
 That's different than a robbery.

 That would be a better charge if you had to swallow a charge.
 You'd much rather have a Penal Code Section 487(c) because it's not a strike.
 You only do half-time on the crime instead of the 85% you do on the robbery.

-It doesn't sound as bad.
+It sounds better.
 You can reduce that to a misdemeanor if you get probation and complete it.
-So, that's another idea to deal with a robbery case, and that is, just come up with a different charge – petty theft – there are all sorts of other crimes that are not robbery.
+So, that's another idea to deal with a robbery case, and that is just to come up with a different charge – petty theft – there are all sorts of other crimes that are not robbery.

 It's presumptive prison, meaning judges and prosecutors assume that the people will be sent to jail on those charges.
-Unless you can prove there is some sort of unusual circumstances, you don't deserve to go to jail, such as:
+Unless you can prove there are some unusual circumstances, you don't deserve to go to jail, such as:

 - you're young;